82L/82L.github.io/_misc_projects/ring.md

         <figcaption itemprop="caption description">Image of the ring I made</figcaption>
     </figure>
 </div>
-<p>I'm not 100% pleased with it, and I plan to try again with other clips I collected</p>
+<p>I'm not 100% pleased with it, and I plan to try again with other clips I collected, and better tools.</p>
 </div>